-We both enjoyed seeing the sights and playing the part of tourist during our stay.
-The weather was great and we made use of the free shuttle bus system to help us hit the attractions.
-We also took advantage of the paved trail along the rim and we estimated we walked around seven miles our first full day on the South Rim.
+We both enjoyed seeing the sights and playing the part of tourists during our stay.
+The weather was great, and we made use of the free shuttle bus system to help us hit the attractions.
+We also took advantage of the paved trail along the rim, and we estimated we walked around seven miles our first full day on the South Rim.
 We discovered there were many turkey vultures soaring about, but the Condors with their distinctive white wing patterns eluded us.

-We visited the main visitor center and as with many visits, my wife (and sometimes me) will participate in the park’s Junior Ranger program.
-To become a Junior Ranger, typically a booklet is provided to participants (regardless of age!) with various activities listed that need to be completed before one can receive a Junior Ranger badge, patch or other item signifying accomplishment (rewards vary by park).
-It is a fun way to learn and often directs visitors to easy, and sometimes unique resources of the park.
-When the ranger at the desk inquired about our visit and learned we had hiked across the canyon, she was somewhat stern in giving us the standard NPS warning to not hike rim-to-rim or even to the river and back.
+We visited the main visitor center, and as with many visits, my wife (and sometimes I) will participate in the park’s Junior Ranger program.
+To become a Junior Ranger, typically, a booklet is provided to participants (regardless of age!) with various activities listed that need to be completed before one can receive a Junior Ranger badge, patch, or other item signifying accomplishment (rewards vary by park).
+It is a fun way to learn and often directs visitors to easy and sometimes unique resources of the park.
+When the ranger at the desk inquired about our visit and learned we had hiked across the canyon, she was somewhat stern in giving us the standard NPS warning not to hike rim-to-rim or even to the river and back.
 We tried to inform her that not only did we hike from rim-to-rim in 12 hours, that we also assisted a fellow visitor that later had to be evacuated from the canyon by helicopter.
 Our explanation did not seem to faze her as she handed us safety material on the perils of hiking in the canyon.
 We just shrugged our shoulders.
-Others that learned of our accomplishment were impressed and some, envious.
-However, I should repeat, it is not an easy task and not recommended for all but a few experienced, trained and prepared backpackers/hikers.
+Others that learned of our accomplishment were impressed, and some, envious.
+However, I should repeat, it is not an easy task and not recommended for all but a few experienced, trained, and prepared backpackers/hikers.

 For our evening ranger program, I focused the scope on the visible planets or the moon.
 As luck would have it, at the beginning of summer, Jupiter was high enough in the sky to be readily visible.
 Being at 8,200 feet, with very little light or air pollution, and typically non-cloudy nights, viewing was/is excellent.

-After a hearty meal we turned in early to our nearly century old quarters.
+After a hearty meal, we turned in early to our nearly century-old quarters.
 We opened our window to enjoy the high desert air.
 We planned on waking just before dawn.
 Although we had set the alarm clock, it wasn’t needed.
-Challenges of a rustic, historic hotel, is the lack of soundproofing.
+The challenge of a rustic, historic hotel is the lack of soundproofing.
 At 3:30 a.m., neighboring hotel guests decided to rise for the day.
-It sounded as if it were a room of teenage boys and they made no attempt whatsoever of being quiet.
-It took them a good 45 minutes to gather their things and apparently take them out to the car as the heavy, noisy, fire rated hotel doors banged and slammed.
+It sounded as if it were a room of teenage boys, and they made no attempt whatsoever of being quiet.
+It took them a good 45 minutes to gather their things and apparently take them out to the car as the heavy, noisy, fire-rated hotel doors banged and slammed.
 Not long after their departure, our alarm was due to signal the start of our day, so we stayed awake and started to prepare for our second crossing a little earlier than we had planned.
-Around 5:30 a.m. we departed.
+Around 5:30 a.m., we departed.

-Moonlight was not enough, and light was needed to safely stay on the trail.
-My wife was in the lead when she discovered an unintended consequence to using artificial light.
+Moonlight was not enough, and the light was needed to stay on the trail safely.
+My wife was in the lead when she discovered an unintended consequence of using artificial light.
 With her headlamp on, the beam attracted flying insects.
-And with the bugs, came the bats.
-Not a lot of flying mammals but the few that appeared came very close to our heads.
+And with the bugs came the bats.
+Not a lot of flying mammals, but the few that appeared came very close to our heads.
 I thought it was pretty cool.
 My tired wife, not so much.
 I had significant experience with close encounters with bats when I worked as a ranger at Carlsbad Caverns National Park.
 At Carlsbad during the summer months, rangers would give a nightly “Bat Flight” talk at the entrance to the main cave.
-Anywhere from 200,000 to half a million Mexican Free Tailed bats would perform a swirling, synchronized exit from the cavern at dusk, often taking thirty minutes or longer to exit the cavern.
+Anywhere from 200,000 to half a million Mexican Free-Tailed bats would perform a swirling, synchronized exit from the cavern at dusk, often taking thirty minutes or longer to exit the cavern.
 Often flying within inches of people’s heads, I heard murmurs of excitement (much like the visitors looking through the telescope) with a few shrieks of terror thrown in as well.

 The encounter with the bats was not so fitful for me.
 But the next wildlife encounter got me excited.
 Alongside the path appeared a beautifully colored snake about two feet long.
-It startled my wife but it was not threatening, instead it made steady progress in getting out of our way.
-Bands of red, yellow and black were spaced along the length of its body.
-Typically, those markings on a snake in the US are that of either a venomous snake (coral snake, several species), or several species of non-venomous snakes (king snakes, scarlet, milk, or shovelnose snakes).
-The toxin of the coral snake is unlike that of many of the other potentially fatal snakebites as it is a neurotoxin which can cause a human to stop breathing within minutes, versus the normally longer acting effects of hemotoxins which destroy red blood cells, disrupt blood clotting, and/or cause organ failure.
-We both tried to remember the mnemonics which people use to identify the deadly coral snake “Red touches black, it’s a friend of Jack.
-Red touches yellow, you’re a dead fellow.”
+It startled my wife, but it was not threatening; instead, it made steady progress in getting out of our way.
+Bands of red, yellow, and black were spaced along the length of its body.
+Typically, those markings on a snake in the US are that of either a venomous snake (coral snake, several species) or several species of non-venomous snakes (king snakes, scarlet, milk, or shovelnose snakes).
+The toxin of the coral snake is unlike that of many of the other potentially fatal snakebites as it is a neurotoxin that can cause a human to stop breathing within minutes, versus the normally longer-acting effects of hemotoxins which destroy red blood cells, disrupt blood clotting, and/or cause organ failure.
+We both tried to remember the mnemonics which people use to identify the deadly coral snake “Red touches black; it’s a friend of Jack.
+Red touches yellow; you’re a dead fellow.”
 Luckily for us, before we could recall the saying (which is not 100% reliable), the slithering reptile disappeared in the brush.

 Anxiety was starting to creep in as our hike continued.
 My wife was nearly brought to tears as the situation with her toes was compounded each time she struck a rock or root.
-We surpassed the 12 hour mark we set for the first crossing by an additional two and counting.
-It was growing cooler and we had not seen another person since the young couple at the Supai Tunnel.
+We surpassed the 12-hour mark we set for the first crossing by an additional two and counting.
+It was growing cooler, and we had not seen another person since the young couple at the Supai Tunnel.
 I suggested we could stop for the night and hunker down off the trail.
-With the extra clothing we had with us, I felt we could safely spend the night but we would probably be a little uncomfortable.
+With the extra clothing we had with us, I felt we could safely spend the night, but we would probably be a little uncomfortable.
 She was not keen on the idea and stated she was not going to quit.
 I dropped the matter.
-Soon we passed the Coconino limestone layer overlook and we briefly paused and admired the look down the side canyon, lit up from the lunar glow.
-Cool air from the top began to envelope us as we trudged along.
-The trail entrance on the North Rim is quite a bit further from any development unlike the South Rim, so there were no visual indications of people or even building lights to buoy our spirits, letting us know our journey was near the end.
+Soon we passed the Coconino limestone layer overlook, and we briefly paused and admired the look down the side canyon, lit up from the lunar glow.
+Cool air from the top began to envelop us as we trudged along.
+The trail entrance on the North Rim is quite a bit further from any development, unlike the South Rim, so there were no visual indications of people or even building lights to buoy our spirits, letting us know our journey was near the end.
 It was approaching nine o’clock when we heard a lone vehicle going past the trailhead.
-Another minute or two and we reached the end.
+Another minute or two, and we reached the end.
 We hugged each other and made our way to the car.
-We changed into more comfortable footwear, and we each donned a fleece jacket to ward off the refreshing, but brisk temperature.
+We changed into more comfortable footwear, and we each donned a fleece jacket to ward off the refreshing but brisk temperature.
 We drove to the campground general store to purchase a shower token and wash off the elements that clung to our bodies.
-We were too late, the store had closed at eight.
-It did not really matter, as we were too exhausted, but elated to be at the top.
-We got some cool, refreshing water at the visitor center and some snacks from our car, and settled in for some restful sleep.
+We were too late; the store had closed at eight.
+It did not really matter, as we were too exhausted but elated to be at the top.
+We got some cool, refreshing water at the visitor center and some snacks from our car and settled in for some restful sleep.